Aviatxrr/LogisticsSystem/README.md

 1: Create a database using the databaseschema.txt, this file needs updated as some things have been added since via dbeaver and the original schema is incomplete; dont worry its on the todo list

-2: use the database test seeder to fill to generate fake entities to use.
+2: use the database test seeder to fill the database with fake test entities.
 This system also needs updates amd documentation.

 3: create a user to log in to the system.
 The Users table is one table i have locally on my machine that is not updated in the schema.